Treatments and Services

 Seattle Children’s offers proton therapy through our partnership in the Seattle Cancer Care Alliance (SCCA).
 SCCA Proton Therapy is the only proton therapy center in the Northwest and serves about 400 patients a year.
 We treat children and teens from across the country and around the world.

 There are several proton therapy centers across the country.
 But there aren’t many with a world-class children’s hospital – like Seattle Children’s – close by.
 For more than a decade, our Cancer Center has been consistently ranked among the top pediatric oncology programs in the country by U.S. News & World Report.
-For 2019–20, it has the highest ranking in the Northwest.

 Whether your child receives all their cancer care at Seattle Children’s or comes here just for proton therapy, you can expect a full range of services and support.
 Our staff can take care of the medical, surgical and other needs of children and families who get proton therapy here.
 Read about the supportive care we offer.